Diabetes

 Types of diabetes

-1. Type 1 diabetes - Is an autoimmune system.
+• Type 1 - Is an autoimmune system.
 The immune system attacks and destroys cells in the pancreas, where this hormone called insulin is made.
 Studies and Researches show that about 10% of people with diabetes have this type.

-2. Type 2 diabetes – This condition occurs when your body is resistant to insulin, and sugar builds up in your blood.
+• Type 2 – This condition occurs when your body is resistant to insulin, and sugar builds up in your blood.

 Symptoms of Diabetes